uwf-cop3813-fa2024/uwf-eats-server-example/README.md

 ```
 This will run the code using the Jest test runner.

+## Postman Collection

+There is a json file located in the `postman` directory containing a collection of requests you can use to test the API.
+You can start with this collection and add to it over time.
+It will be very useful for testing in the absence of a UI.

 ## Database

 Ensure that you have prisma installed globally by running